emilwallner/emilwallner/README.md

+## 👋 I'm Emil

-👋 I'm a resident at Google using machine learning to explore art and culture.
+I'm a resident at Google using machine learning to explore art and culture.

 Part-time, I'm an independent researcher in neural reasoning where I apply machine learning to logical tasks such as programming and mathematics.